Nevada Republican Party: U.S. Senate

-Both of Nevada's U.S. Senate seats have been held by Democrats since 2018.
+Both of Nevada's U.S. Senate seats have been held by Democrats since 2019.
 Dean Heller was the last Republican to represent Nevada in the U.S. Senate.
-First appointed in 2011 by then Governor Brian Sandoval following the resignation on John Ensign, Heller was elected to a full term in 2012 and subsequently lost his bid for a second term in 2018 to Jacky Rosen who has held the seat since.
+First appointed in 2011 following the resignation of John Ensign, Heller won a full term in 2012 and lost re-election in 2018.

 U.S. House of Representatives

 Out of the four seats Nevada is apportioned in the U.S. House of Representatives, one is held by a Republican:

 Statewide offices

 Republicans control three of the six elected statewide offices: